Purpose of this notice

 Your right to complain

 If you have a complaint about our use of your information, we would prefer you to contact us directly in the first instance so that we can address your complaint.
-However, you can also contact the Data Protection Office in Guernsey, or the Office of the Information Commissioner in Jersey by email at firstname.lastname@example.org and email@example.com respectively, or you can write to them at:
+However, you can also contact the Office of the Data Protection Authority in Guernsey, or the Office of the Information Commissioner in Jersey by email at email@example.com and firstname.lastname@example.org respectively, or you can write to them at:

 Office of the Information Commissioner